giuschio/learning_from_relative_feedback_code/README.md

 Configs are available in `experiments/2024_10_11_FINETUNING`

 ## Checkpoints
 Every experiment reported in the paper can be trained end-to-end with the configs provided here.
-If you would like pre-trained checkpoints or other intermediate artifacts for a specific setup, request access through the Google Form linked on the project page—we typically respond within a couple of days.
+If you would like pre-trained checkpoints or other intermediate artifacts for a specific setup, request access through this [Google Form](https://forms.gle/pN8Ds8rr5CV83YLv8)—we typically respond within a couple of days.

 ## Citing
 If you use our code in your research, please cite our paper as: